devid791/axiom-kernel/README.md

 documentation; it does not contain model weights, private service daemons, deployment files, credentials, internal endpoints, or production machines.

-Axiom is an owned GPU inference kernel and a multi-family, OpenAI-compatible inference daemon, written and owned by Davide Zenati.
+Axiom is an owned GPU inference kernel and a multi-family, OpenAI-compatible inference daemon.
 It is not vLLM, llama.cpp, GGML, or a fork of any of them.
 This public repository is the sanitized kernel source release; the private serving daemon and its adapters are intentionally maintained outside this repository.

 The runtime is multi-family by design.
 The stable C ABI and family-neutral step-engine ABI are separate from model-specific math.
 The public snapshot